About Kiki Ebsen

 Community and Nonprofit Activities

 Ebsen’s schedule frequently includes lending her time and talents to charitable fundraisers for causes close to her heart.
-Recent concert events have benefited Project Angel Food, MusiCares, Autism Speaks, WeSpark Cancer Support Network, Laguna Niguel Community Theatre, Mr. Holland’s Opus Foundation, Treepeople, The Beauty Bus, Project Play & The Rescue Train, Paw Works and Easter Seals..
+Recent concert events have benefited Project Angel Food, MusiCares, Autism Speaks, WeSpark Cancer Support Network, Laguna Niguel Community Theatre, Mr. Holland’s Opus Foundation, Treepeople, The Beauty Bus, Project Play, The Alzheimer's Association, The Rescue Train, Paw Works and Easter Seals..